DavidZajicek/holbertonschool-shell/basics/README.md

-14-copy_html - Copy all updated and new html files into the parent directory fo the current working directory 15-lets_move - Move all files beginning with an uppercase letter to /tmp/u 16-clean_emacs - delete all files that end with the ~ character
+14-copy_html - Copy all updated and new html files into the parent directory fo the current working directory 15-lets_move - Move all files beginning with an uppercase letter to /tmp/u 16-clean_emacs - delete all files that end with the ~ character 17-tree - create a tree of directories welcome/to/school in a single command